Food Bank Latvia

 Food bank For a Fed Latvia is a charity program in Latvia, which grew as one of the solutions of the 2008 financial crisis in Latvia in 2009.

 Charity program "For a Fed Latvia" is held by Charitable organisation Ziedot.lv which is a charity portal that provides the possibility for individuals and companies to use the Internet to implement their desire to help those in need.
-Ziedot.lv offers a convenient and secure way to donate to carefully selected and approved charity projects, to follow project development and to be sure that the donation will reach its target.
+It also offers a convenient and secure way to donate to carefully selected and approved charity projects, to follow project development and to be sure that the donation will reach its target.

-Many people turn to Ziedot.lv every day, asking for support in finding a job to be able to feed their children.
-These are people who are affected by unemployment and Economic crisis.
-Their unemployment benefits expire and new job opportunities are almost nonexistent.
-Children are raised by families that have the difficult task of explaining to that there will be nothing for dinner that night.
+Due to high unemployment and economic crisis, many people turn to Ziedot.lv every day, for assistance in job-seeking in order to provide for their families.

 Description

-The charity program "For a Fed Latvia" is founded in September, 2009 and its aim is to support those who cannot afford everyday meals.
-The Food Bank “For a Fed Latvia” is gathering money to be able to provide monthly food packages to people in need.
-The cost of one food package does not exceed LVL 8.50 and includes products that will provide families with daily meals – 1 kg of grits or 1 kg of pearl barley, 1 kg of rice or 1 kg of buckwheat, 1.5 kg of oat flakes, 1 kg of grey peas, 0.5 kg of pasta, 2 g of flour, 1 L of oil, 1 can of meat or 1 can of fish, 1 kg of sugar, 0.4 kg of milk powder, 120 g of stock cubes and 30 g of tea.
+The charity program "For a Fed Latvia" was founded in September 2009 with the aim of supporting people who cannot afford everyday meals.
+The food bank initiative collects donations in order to provide monthly food packages to people in need.

+The cost of one food package does not exceed LVL 8.50 and typically includes products intended to provide families with daily meals, such as 1 kg of grits or pearl barley, 1 kg of rice or buckwheat, 1.5 kg of oat flakes, 1 kg of grey peas, 0.5 kg of pasta, 2 kg of flour, 1 L of oil, one can of meat or fish, 1 kg of sugar, 0.4 kg of milk powder, 120 g of stock cubes and 30 g of tea.

-Project as established in cooperation with regional Charity organisations, the Latvian Association of Samaritans, advertising agency DDB Worldwide and international relations agency Nords Porter Novelli.
-The project logistics expenses are covered by Soros Fondation Latvia.
+The project was established in cooperation with regional charitable organisations, the Latvian Association of Samaritans, advertising agency DDB Worldwide, and the international public relations agency Nords Porter Novelli.
+The project's logistics expenses were supported by the Soros Foundation Latvia.

-Food banks are well known experience in all over the world.
-There have been such food banks as: Food banks Canada, Food Bank For New York City, Food Bank of Delaware and others.
+Food banks operate in many countries around the world.
+Examples include Food Banks Canada, Food Bank For New York City, and Food Bank of Delaware.